eltonsantos/receitasdarose_old/README.md

 ## 💻 Project

-A personal blog of cooking recipes developed for Rosiane Rosa.
+A personal blog of cooking recipes developed for Rosiane Rosa 💜.

 ## 🔖 Layout